 The following actions may be necessary to achieve the long-term goals of this site conservation plan but are not identified as priority actions during the time period of this plan.

-- Commercial or pre-commercial thinning of upland forest areas to maintain optimal tree growth and to increase downed wood and snags. - Acquisition of fee title or conservation easements of adjoining private lands. - Vacate roads that are part of old developments.
+- Commercial or pre-commercial thinning of upland forest areas to maintain optimal tree growth and to increase downed wood and snags. - Acquisition of fee title or conservation easements of adjoining private lands.

 SECTION 6: RECREATION AND ACCESS